← Blog

 Light-time correction

 We observe planets at their retarded position — where they were when the light left, not where they are now.
 Solved iteratively: compute distance, subtract light travel time from epoch, re-evaluate.
-Converges in 3 iterations to sub-nanosecond accuracy.
+The loop exits once the light-time estimate stops moving by more than 1e-12 days (~86 nanoseconds), and is capped at 10 iterations.

 Frame bias & precession